The Curved Space is The Electrified Flat Space: Flat Space

-In this section we we give an examination of the propagation of the perturbations on the fuzzy funnel by considering fundamental strings in flat background.
+In this section, we examine the propagation of the perturbations on the fuzzy funnel by considering dyonic strings in flat background.
 We discuss the relative transverse perturbations which are transverse to the string, but parallel to the D5-brane world volume (i.e., along X$^{1,..,5}$).
+The overall transverse perturbations were studied in \cite{d1d3d5}.